 Marion is a somewhat small city located in the state of South Carolina.
 With a population of 6,208 people and just one neighborhood, Marion is the 67th largest community in South Carolina.

-Marion is a blue-collar town, with 36.11% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Marion is generally considered to be a blue-collar town.
+36.11% of the Marion workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Marion is a city of professionals, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Marion who work in food service (14.58%), teaching (10.22%), and healthcare (8.19%).

 Also of interest is that Marion has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Marion is nearly on par with the US average for all cities of 21.84%: 19.77% of adults 25 and older in Marion have a bachelor's degree or advanced degree.
+The education level of Marion citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.77% of adults 25 and older in Marion have a college degree.

 The per capita income in Marion in 2022 was $20,851, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
 This equates to an annual income of $83,404 for a family of four.
 However, Marion contains both very wealthy and poor people as well.
 Marion also has one of the higher rates of people living in poverty in the nation, with 30.69% of its population below the federal poverty line.